A level and equivalent

 Are you interested in how new medicinal drugs are synthesised?
 How space probes identify elements on other planets?
 How athletes are drug tested?
 How the body controls your blood pH?
 This course will answer these questions and more, developing your practical skills, numeracy skills and logical thinking.

 You will explore the patterns in the Periodic table, the reactions of carbon based compounds and how the speed (rate of reaction) and amount of products (equilibrium) can be monitored in a reaction.

 Scientific theory and concepts are taught via practical experiments, the use of IT simulations and even playballs!

 This course is assessed by examination (two AS exams in Year 1, three A-Level exams in Year 2), and practical assessments carried out in class.

 Take a look at our prospectus to see our entry requirements and how our study programmes work.
 You will need a grade 6 in GCSE Chemistry – Additional and Core Science both at least at grade 6 is accepted as a substitute for Chemistry, but Applied Science is not.

 You will need to bring a scientific calculator to lessons.
 We will provide you with all other required equipment.

 Chemistry is a potential gateway to many high-earning careers and is highly valued by all universities (it is usually a requirement for entry on to medicine, dentistry and veterinary science).
 Some of our most recent students have gone on to study engineering at Oxford University and medicine at Newcastle University.

 Reasons to join us:

-- Chemistry is taught by a highly-experienced teacher with a PhD in the subject, who has several outstanding lesson observations from both Ofsted and the College.
+- Chemistry is taught by Dr Robert Spink, a highly experienced teacher with a PhD in Organofluorine Chemistry with several outstanding lesson observations from both Ofsted and the College.